-PCI DSS defines the cardholder data environment (CDE) as "the people, processes, and technology that store, process, or transmit cardholder data or sensitive authentication data".
+PCI DSS defines the cardholder data environment (CDE) as "the people, processes, and technology that store, process, or transmit cardholder data or sensitive authentication data."

-The scope of a penetration test, as defined in PCI DSS Requirement 11.3, must include the entire CDE perimeter and any critical systems that may impact the security of the CDE as well as the environment in scope for PCI DSS.
-This includes both the external perimeter (public-facing attack surfaces) and the internal perimeter of the CDE (LAN-LAN attack surfaces).
-Guidance on penetration test scoping is as follows:
+The scope of a penetration test, as defined in PCI DSS Requirement 11.3, includes the entire CDE perimeter and any critical systems.
+This applies both to the external perimeter (public-facing attack surfaces) and the internal perimeter of the CDE (LAN-LAN attack surfaces).